emki-creator/Research-Project/Weekly Meetings/MeetingsMarkdown.md

 ### Date: 03 November 2022

-As we did not have a meeting last week point from previous data apply.
+As we did not have a meeting last week, points from previous date apply.

 ### Date: 09 November 2022